rose-mueller-labs/.github/profile/README.md

-# 🌱 Rose-Mueller Experimental Evolution Lab
+# 🌱 Rose Mueller Lab

-Welcome to the GitHub organization of the **Rose and Mueller Laboratories** at the **Department of Ecology and Evolutionary Biology, University of California, Irvine**.
+Welcome to the GitHub organization of the **Rose Mueller Lab** at the **Department of Ecology and Evolutionary Biology, University of California, Irvine**.

 We are pioneering a new kind of biology—one built not on the reductionist frameworks of the past century, but on the power of **genomics**, **experimental evolution**, and **bioinformatics**.
 Our mission is to develop a data-driven, systems-level understanding of biological function and evolution using experimental methods and large-scale genetic analysis.